jensonp/project-steam-engine/backend-deep-dive-fixed.md

   t=300:  Heap: 175MB (stable -- all objects in Old Space)
 ```

-After startup, the similarity index is **immortal** -- it is never garbage collected because it is referenced by the singleton `RecommenderService`.
+After startup, the similarity index is **immortal** -- it is never garbage collected because it is referenced by the singleton `Recommender​Service`.
 This is ideal for GC performance: immortal objects in Old Space cause zero GC pressure during normal operation.

 **The transient danger**: During startup, the 250MB peak heap can trigger a 200ms Major GC pause.
-If the server starts accepting requests before `loadData()` completes, early requests hit this pause.
+If the server starts accepting requests before `load​Data()` completes, early requests hit this pause.

 #### 21.1.3 Request-Level Object Lifecycle